meghdadFar/snlp/README.md

 [![HitCount](http://hits.dwyl.com/meghdadFar/snlp.svg)](http://hits.dwyl.com/meghdadFar/snlp)

-Statistical NLP (SNLP): A practical package to improve the performacne of downstream Deep Learning or Machine Learning-based NLP models.
+Statistical NLP (SNLP): A practical package with statisical natural language processing tools.
 SNLP is based on statistical and distributional attributes of natural language and hence most of the functionalities are unsupervised.

 # Features
 - Identifying Multiword Expressions (Collocations) in the corpus.
 Used for terminology and keyphrase extraction.
 Can lead to improvement in text classification.